 Apple Stages Historic Rally Off $92

 em>Joel Elconin is the co-host of Benzinga's #PreMarket Prep, a daily trading idea radio show.

-Apple Inc. (NASDAQ: AAPL) shares were trading lower by $0.50 at $105.26 in Monday’s session.
-It rallied $16.80 from its low off the open ($92.00) to $108.80 before falling back to its current level.
+Apple Inc. (NASDAQ: AAPL) shares are trading lower by $0.50 at $105.26 in Monday’s session.
+It has rallied $16.80 from its low off the open ($92.00) to $108.80 before falling back to its current level.

-After a sharply lower open ($94.87 vs. Friday’s close of $105.76), it revisited levels not seen since June 30, 2014 at $92.09.
-That was put in place as the issue was on its march to its all-time high on April 28 ($134.54) that was made following a better-than-expected Q2 earnings report.
+After a sharply lower open ($94.87 vs. Friday’s close of $105.76), it revisted levels not seen since June 30, 2014 at $92.09.
+That was put in place as the issue was on its march to its all time high made on Arpil 28 ($134.54) that was made following a better-than-expected Q2 earnings report.

 The issue, which turned north well ahead of the broad market, was deluged with sell-stops and margin selling that were the major factors for such a sharp decline.
-After all, how can a company like Apple shed 13 percent of its value overnight?
+After all,. how can a company like Apple shed 13 percent of its value overnight.?

-© 2016 Benzinga.com.
+© 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.